-4 customisable OKR examples for Agile Team Efficiency
+4 OKR examples for Agile Team Efficiency

 What are Agile Team Efficiency OKRs?